mui/toolpad/docs/data/toolpad/components/textfield/textfield.md

 ### minLength

-A validation check on the minimum lenght of the input.
+A validation check on the minimum length of the input.

 ### maxLength

-A validation check on the maximum lenght of the input.
+A validation check on the maximum length of the input.